 Now, the idea of Asians excelling in academics is back in the news with the Supreme Court’s review of Affirmative Action in the “Fisher Vs. University of Texas at Austin” case.

 And this week, the Wall Street Journal posted a commentary by Lee Siegel, “The Rise of the Tiger Nation” that not only ascribes to the model minority notion, but picks up another theme that’s been aired on occasion: That Asians are the new Jews.

 “It seems that, despite their very different histories in this country, Asian-Americans now share with American Jews both the distinction and the occasional burden of phenomenal immigrant success” Siegel writes.

-I get the point Siegel’s making but he makes it with such a lazy lack of distinction between the many Asian ethnic groups that he falls into the same trap as people who buy the model minority myth.
+I get the point that Siegel’s making, but he makes it with such a lazy lack of distinction between the many Asian ethnic groups that he falls into the same trap as people who buy the model minority myth.
 We’re simply more complicated than such a stereotype implies.

 But any use of the term “Asian” should recognize that its meaningful existence is less than half a century old, and the identity it refers to is very much in beta — and working out the compatibility issues that come with a rapidly growing and wildly varied installed base.

 Which means that there are many individuals of Asian descent in America who, if congratulated on the success of the “Asian community,” will simply look blank.
 Not all Asians think alike.
 Not all Asians think they’re “Asian.”
 And not all Asians share the same values, the same opportunities and obstacles — or the same socioeconomic outcomes.